 Run PhpStorm for the first time

-When you run PhpStorm for the first time, or after you have upgraded it from a previous version, some steps are required to complete the installation, customize your instance and start working with the IDE.
+When you run PhpStorm for the first time, some steps are required to complete the installation, customize your instance, and start working with the IDE.

 How to run

-Run the app in the Applications directory, from Launchpad or Spotlight.
+Run the PhpStorm app in the Applications directory, from Launchpad, or from Spotlight.

-Run PhpStorm using the shell script in the installation directory under bin.
+Run the phpstorm.sh shell script in the installation directory under bin.
 You can also use the desktop shortcut, if it was created during installation.